20Nick/Split-String-By-Number/README.md

 # Split-String-By-Number
-This simple script will split any string by a number and returns a array.
+This simple script that will split any string by a number and returns a array.

 ## How to use
 ```javascript